 Known as House Bill 60, the program is just the ticket for seniors who want to keep current in their fields they know and love or learn something new.

 Join us on open registration day at the Annex building, A wing, North Entrance.
-In-person registration begins at 8:00am and phone-in registration begins at 10:00am on August 15, for Fall 2017 semester classes.
+In-person registration begins at 8:00am and phone-in registration begins at 10:00am on January 2, for Spring 2018 semester classes.

 View additional important dates by following this link.